By Katarzyna Ogrodnik-Fujcik

 Blanche de Valois (Czech: Blanka z Valois)

 The wedding ceremony took place on the occasion of Charles’ aunt Marie’s coronation as Queen of France.
 Blanche came to Bohemia in 1334 with a splendid retinue.
-Eighteen years old, famed for her beauty and grace she won the hearts of her new subjects easily, although she spoke no Czech, only French.
+Eighteen years old, famed for her beauty and grace, she easily won the hearts of her new subjects, although she spoke no Czech, only French.
 But she was a fast learner and soon remedied that.

 The couple’s first child, a daughter named Margaret arrived in 1335.
 She was born at Křivoklát Castle, where her father spent a lot of time as a child.
 The common tale has it that upon her arrival Charles, overcome with joy gave an order to catch all the nightingales living in the surroundings so that they could sing for his beloved wife and newborn daughter.
 The next child, a daughter, Katherine was born in 1342.